-Winter is the perfect time to get your heating system checked out by a professional.
-The cold can cause HVAC systems to overwork, leading to problems that are hard to diagnose.
+Winter, with its frozen landscapes, is the perfect time to get your heating system checked out by a professional.
+The chilly conditions can cause HVAC systems to overwork, leading to problems that are hard to diagnose, such as malfunction of the ignition or condensation in the pipes.

 Here Are Some Common Problems You May Experience During the Winter